 WTO talks end in deadlock after Brazil blocks deal over e-commerce duties

-Talks to extend an e-commerce moratorium, which is due to expire this month, will continue in Geneva after the impasse.
+Talks to extend an e-commerce moratorium, which is due to expire in March, are expected to continue in Geneva in May after the impasse.

 YAOUNDE: World Trade Organization talks ended deadlocked on Monday (Mar 30) as Brazil blocked a bid by the United States and other countries to secure an extension to a moratorium on customs duties for electronic transmissions like digital downloads, diplomats said.